jayaemekar/systemdesign/docs/DesigningTwitter.md

 **Returns: (string)**
 A successful post will return the URL to access that tweet.
 Otherwise, an appropriate HTTP error is returned.

-## 5. High Level System Design
+### High Level System Design
-We need a system that can efficiently store all the new tweets, 100M/86400s => 1150 tweets per second and read 28B/86400s => 325K tweets per second.
-It is clear from the requirements that this will be a read-heavy system.
+We need a system that can store all new tweets efficiently (100M/86400s => 1150 tweets per second) and read them quickly (28B/86400s => 325K tweets per second).
+The specifications indicate that this will be a read-intensive system.

-At a high level, we need multiple application servers to serve all these requests with load balancers in front of them for traffic distributions.
-On the backend, we need an efficient database that can store all the new tweets and can support a huge number of reads.
-We also need some file storage to store photos and videos.
+To service all of these requests, we'll need many application servers with load balancers in front of them for traffic distribution.
+On the backend, we'll need a database that can handle a large number of reads while storing all of the new tweets.
+We'll also require some file storage for photographs and movies.

 <p align="center">
   <kbd>